 Tresco Abbey Garden and its Visitor Centre and Café is open every day, with 17 acres of terraces, borders, meandering pathways and lawns to explore.

-Our indoor and outdoor swimming pools are now open.
-Sadly, the Jacuzzi, sauna, steam room, gym and treatment facilities must remain closed for the time being.
-Changing facilities remain closed, so guests are requested to change at their accommodation and use the robes and towels provided.
+Relax in our indoor and outdoor pools, or enjoy a luxurious ila spa treatment at Tresco Island Spa.
+Our Jacuzzi, sauna, steam room and gym facilities remain closed.
+Changing facilities are unavailable, so guests are requested to change at their accommodation and use the robes and towels provided.

 What if I develop symptoms or have to self-isolate before I travel?Open

 Please do not travel to Tresco if you:

 Are experiencing Coronavirus symptoms or have in the last 7 days

 Share a household with someone who has had Coronavirus symptoms in the last 14 days